jsdw/jsdw.github.io/content/posts/go-revisited-in-2025/index.md

 I also ended up writing [a `Heap` data structure][heap] which wrapped Go's `"container/heap"` interface into something nicer, [a `Set` structure][set] to wrap `map[T]struct{}` and expose useful functions for working with sets, and then things like [a _depth first search_ type][dfs] for searching over generic states.

-Generics in Go have som similarities to generics in Rust: for each generic parameter that you declare, you can opt to constrain it to types which implement a specific interface, much like how Rust generics can be constrained to types implementing certain traits.
+Generics in Go have some similarities to generics in Rust: for each generic parameter that you declare, you can opt to constrain it to types which implement a specific interface, much like how Rust generics can be constrained to types implementing certain traits.

 Here's an example: